jamesdonoh/mobile-applications/report.md

 > _id_ The _system_ shall _function_

 For the purposes of setting requirements I will take a similar approach, omitting the repeated phrase "The app shall".
 In addition, it is useful to capture the relative _priority_ of requirements to help in planning the development process.
 For this project we will use the requirement level terminology formalised by RFC 2119 [-@bradner].
-Other options include the MoSCoW criteria (Must have, Should have, etc.) described by Arlow and Neustadt [-@arlow].
+Other options include the MoSCoW criteria (Must have, Should have, etc.) described by Arlow and Neustadt [-@arlow], or levels (High, Medium or Low).

 In a normal requirements gathering process we might perform interviews or workshops with stakeholders or use questionnaires to elicit information.
 For the purposes of this project, functional and non-functional requirements will be identified primarily based on the background and domain research described above, along with the applicable Android design principles [@androiddesign].